NYAN-x-CAT/Lime-RAT/README.md

 # LimeRAT v0.1.3 [BETA]

 ***Simple yet powerful RAT which targeting Windows OS for educational purposes.
-This project is uncomplicated and easy to understand, targeting entry-level developers, It should improve your knowledge skills as malware analysis and researcher.***
+This project is uncomplicated and easy to understand, targeting entry-level developers, It should improve your knowledge and skills as malware analysis and researcher.***

 ---